This rules document gives a broad overview of how the marketplace works on Flippa.

 - Making guarantees is not allowed on listings due to their lack of enforceability and possible contention regarding terms of any guarantees.
 We recommend that users instead utilize sales contracts and/or Flippa escrow services.

-- Items may not be offered for sale through any other site, method, or channel while live in an auction or web classified listing on Flippa.
-This does not extend to private sales.
+- Items may not be offered for sale through any other site, method, or channel while live in an auction.
+Note that this restriction does not extend to digital assets as a Classified or Catalog Sale.

 - Domain names sold must include the ability to transfer the domain name to another registrar.
 Any specific requirements such as maintaining the same registrar, restrictions on a newly purchased domain, or requirements of citizenship or residency must be clearly stated in the listing description.